Ferns & Focus

 Thymus vulgaris

-Common Thyme is a quintessential Mediterranean herb, prized for its woody stems and tiny, highly aromatic gray-green leaves.
+Common Thyme is a classic Mediterranean herb, grown for its woody stems and tiny, highly aromatic gray-green leaves.
 This perennial shrub is not only a culinary powerhouse used in savory dishes but also an attractive ornamental plant that produces clusters of pale purple to white flowers in the summer.
-Its compact growth habit and drought-tolerant nature make it an ideal choice for sunny windowsills and indoor herb gardens.
+Give it a sunny spot, let the potting mix dry between waterings, and use a planter with drainage holes.

 ☀️